 About Us

-East Arkansas Family Health Center, Inc. (EAFHC) is a nonprofit, Federal Tort Claims Act (FTCA)-a, deemed organization serving the residents of Crittenden, Poinsett, Mississippi, and Phillips counties.
+East Arkansas Family Health Center, Inc. (EAFHC) is a nonprofit organization, as deemed by the Federal Tort Claims Act (FTCA).
+We serve the residents of Crittenden, Poinsett, Mississippi, St. Francis, and Phillips counties and are an integral part of the regional health delivery network in eastern Arkansas.

 Mission Statement